ztbochanski/react-development-guide/react-basics-example/README.md

 # React Basics

-> _"A misinterpretation of the official react documentation,"_
+> _"A misinterpretation of the

-> Senior Developer
+>official react documentation,"_

->_The idea of this section is to understand the basic concepts of react, learn beginner techniques, and implement best practices_
+_**The idea of this section is to understand the basic concepts of react, learn base techniques, and implement best practices**_

 _for local setup_